kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Availability zones in provisioned clusters

 From now on, the Runtime Provisioner fully supports the availability zone functionality exposed by hyperscalers.
-With the use of Gardener API, it is now possible to provision clusters with the **zoned** parameter set to `true` as long as the list of availability zones for the requested cluster is provided.
+With the use of Gardener API, it is now possible to provision clusters with the **zoned** parameter set to `true` as long as a list of availability zones for the requested cluster is provided.

 ### Applications hidden from Runtimes